mcoliver/uq/README.md

 # uq
-In the spirit of jq but for parsing url's to key value pairs and converting url encoding to ascii
+In the spirit of jq but for parsing url's to key value pairs and converting percent/url encoding to ascii

 ## Dependencies
 https://github.com/fatih/color